Here can be a brief introduction

 If unsure, call a professional to check – it will be cheaper than tearing up the floor.

-How To Fit Hardwood Flooring Around Your Radiator
+Fitting Hardwood Flooring Around a Radiator

 Once you’re done scrutinizing your radiator, you can start working around it.
 An SFGATE article on laying wood floors around a radiator notes that the process will, in most cases, require you to remove the radiator first, especially if it is a cast-iron one.